Genivia/ugrep-indexer/README.md

 Option `-v` (`--verbose`) displays the indexing progress and "noise" of each file indexed.
 Noise is a measure of *entropy* or *randomness* in the input.
 A higher level of noise means that indexing was less accurate in representing the contents of a file.
-For example, a file with random data is hard to index accurately and will have a high level of noise.
+For example, a large file with random data is hard to index accurately and will have a high level of noise.

+The complexity of indexing is linear in the size of a given file to index.
-Indexing is not a fast process (ugrep-indexer 0.9 is not yet multi-threaded) and can take some time to complete.
+Practically, it is not a fast process though, not as fast a searching, and may take some time to complete a full indexing pass over a large directory tree.
 When indexing completes, ugrep-indexer displays the results of indexing.
 The total size of the indexes added and average indexing noise is also reported.

 The ugrep-indexer understands "binary files", which can be skipped and not indexed with ugrep-indexer option `-I` (`--ignore-binary`).
-This is useful when searching with ugrep option `-I` (`--ignore-binary`) to ignore binary files.
+This is useful when searching with ugrep option `-I` (`--ignore-binary`) to ignore binary files, which is a typical scenario.

 The ugrep-indexer also supports .gitignore files (and similar), specified with ugrep-indexer option `-X` (`--ignore-files`).
 Ignored files and directories